Appointed to Swindon Borough Council's Cabinet as Cabinet Member for Strategic Planning & Sustainability 2018/19:

 I walk the Ridgeway, the footpaths and bridleways around Wanborough and Liddington.

-I walk around Bishopstone - love the pond, love the pub and appreciate the work that Helen Browning and Tim Finney have put into the Royal Oak as a heart in a rural community.
+I walk around Bishopstone - love the pond, love the pub and appreciate the work and investment that Helen Browning and Tim Finney have put into the Royal Oak as a heart in a rural community.

 In Wanborough we have some fantastic pubs - the New Calley Arms, Plough Inn, Harrow Inn, Brewers Arms and Cross Keys + The Burj Indian Restaurant at Foxhill.